icolomina/equillar/LEGAL.md

-## Disclaimer and Legal Notice
+## About This Project

-**Equillar is an educational and prototyping platform designed for learning blockchain development and experimentation in controlled test environments.
-It is NOT intended for production use, mainnet deployment, or handling real financial transactions.**
+**Equillar is an educational platform designed for learning blockchain development with Stellar/Soroban smart contracts.**

-This project provides open-source code to help developers learn how to build blockchain applications using Stellar/Soroban smart contracts, and serves as a technical foundation for organizations to prototype and experiment with blockchain technology.

-## Educational and Test Environment Only

-**This software is designed exclusively for:**
+This project serves as:
-- Educational purposes and learning blockchain development
+- A learning resource for blockchain development
-- Local development and testing environments
+- A foundation for prototyping and experimentation
-- Soroban **testnet** deployments only
+- A technical reference for building with Soroban

+**Important:** This software is intended exclusively for testnet environments.
+It is not designed, tested, or secured for production use or mainnet deployment.

+## Scope and Purpose

+This codebase demonstrates:
+- Integration with Stellar blockchain and Soroban smart contracts
+- Full-stack development with Symfony and React
-- Prototyping and experimentation in controlled settings
+- Wallet connectivity and transaction handling

-## No Financial, Legal, or Regulatory Advice

-This repository does not constitute financial, legal, tax, or investment advice.
-The example investment platform is for educational demonstration only and should not be used for actual financial services.
-Any organization considering blockchain solutions for production use must obtain independent legal, tax, regulatory, and security advice from qualified professionals.

-## No Warranty - Use at Your Own Risk

-This software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, security, or non-infringement.

-The authors, contributors, and maintainers expressly disclaim all liability for any damages arising from the use of this software, including but not limited to:

-- Loss of funds or cryptocurrencies
-- Security breaches or vulnerabilities
-- Smart contract bugs or malfunctions
+- Basic investment contract interactions
-- Regulatory enforcement or penalties
-- Any other direct, indirect, incidental, or consequential damages

-**Note:** Production deployments require, but are not limited to: comprehensive code and security audits, penetration testing, legal and regulatory compliance review, professional financial and legal consultation, proper key management infrastructure, and ongoing security monitoring.
+Use this project to learn, experiment, and build prototypes in safe test environments.

+## Production Use

+**This software is not ready for production environments or mainnet deployment.**

+If you plan to adapt this code for real-world use, you are responsible for (but not limited to):
+- Comprehensive security, code audits, and penetration testing
+- Legal and regulatory compliance in your jurisdiction
+- Professional review of smart contracts and backend systems
+- Proper key management, monitoring, and operational procedures

+For details on warranty disclaimers and liability limitations, refer to the [LICENSE](./LICENSE) file (AGPL-3.0, sections 15 and 16).

-## Third-Party Components
+## Third-Party Services

-This project integrates with third-party services (Stellar network, Soroban testnet, wallet providers).
-Use of such services is subject to their respective terms and policies.
-The project authors are not responsible for third-party service behavior or availability.
+This project integrates with external services (Stellar network, Soroban testnet, wallet providers).
+Use of these services is subject to their respective terms and policies.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-See the [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for full details.

-Under AGPL-3.0, if you modify this software and make it available as a network service, you must make your modified source code available to users of that service.
+**Key requirement:** If you modify this software and make it available as a network service, you must make your modified source code available to users of that service.

 ## Contact

-For questions about this project, contributions, or security issues:
-- Open an [issue](https://github.com/icolomina/equillar/issues) for bugs or feature requests
+- Report bugs or request features: [GitHub Issues](https://github.com/icolomina/equillar/issues)
-- Start a [discussion](https://github.com/icolomina/equillar/discussions) for questions or ideas
+- Ask questions or share ideas: [GitHub Discussions](https://github.com/icolomina/equillar/discussions)

 ---

-Last updated: 2025-11-15
+Last updated: 2025-11-16